Harsh266-Git/Cpp/README.md

 "This program shows that either the character is vowel or not"
 <br>
 "7.cpp  another prgrm about the average marks"
+"8.cpp  another prgrm about the even and odd"
 :)